How to obtain a financial consent order - Just £150

 It is a really simple process if both parties are amicable and can run alongside your divorce, which will allow you to move on with your life with the protection over your finances from the beginning.

-If you do not obtain a legally binding financial agreement called a ‘consent order’, you will be open to claims against your assets and finances, including any inheritance you may come into further down the line, even after years of being divorced.
+If you don't put your financial settlement into a legally binding financial order called a ‘consent order’, you will be open to claims against your assets and finances, including any inheritance you may come into further down the line, even after years of being divorced.

 This is because the divorce itself does not deal with any assets and finances you have within the marriage, and ordering a consent order service is the only way to protect what is rightfully yours for the future.